macieksk2/ML_predict_index_outperformers/README.md

 5. Scrap historical SP500 prices from Yahoo Finance

 ## 2. data processing.py
 ### !
-IMPORANT: Current version allows only an import from SQL database (csv option to be added) <br />
+IMPORTANT: Current version allows only an import from SQL database (csv option to be added) <br />
 ### !
-IMPORANT: Features selected for training are hardcoded in the script
+IMPORTANT: Features selected for training are hardcoded in the script
 INPUT: SQL database with historical financials, historical stock / index prices, parameters in JSON file <br />
 OUPUT: macrotrends_yf_stockprices_database_full_index.csv, keystats_new.csv, keystats_new_OOS.csv <br />
 PROCESS: